example42/puppet-playground/README.md

         puppet module install puppetlabs-apache  --modulepath modules/

- **3** - If you want to test the **NextGen Example42 modules** set you have to initialize its submodules (it takes some minutes)
+ **3** - If you want to test the **NextGen Example42 modules** set you have to initialize their integration:

         git submodule init
         git submodule update

-   This initializes the modules dir with Example42 modules, then you have to actually download all the single modules:
+   This initializes the modules dir with the Example42 NextGen modules set, then you have to actually download all the single modules:

         cd modules
         git submodule init